samblouir/quick_vllm/README.md

 )
 ```

-By default, this will return a list of dictionaries with the generated text and the settings used.
+By default, this will return a nested list of dictionaries with the generated text and the settings used.
 ```bash
 [
   [